8genC/AI-for-data-science/benchmarking/DSAITB.md

 ## Overview
 The Data Science AI Tool Benchmark (DSAITB) is designed to evaluate AI tools' capabilities across the key stages of a data science workflow.
 This benchmark aims to provide a standardized method for assessing and comparing AI tools in the context of data science tasks.
+The goal of this benchmarking project is to mirror the robustness of generall LLM benchmarking paradigms like https://github.com/stanford-crfm/helm

 ## Benchmark Structure
 The DSAITB is divided into six main categories, each corresponding to a crucial stage in the data science workflow.
 Each category contains multiple tasks that an AI tool might be expected to perform.